Technigo/project-custom-hooks-qr-code-generator-vite/instructions.md

 # Instructions

-## QR Code Generator Project - React and Custom Hookssss
+## QR Code Generator Project - React and Custom Hooks

 This week, you'll explore creating your very first custom hook to create QR codes.
 The QR Code Generator project lets users type in a URL, turn it into a QR code, and download it as an image.
 Your task is to understand and possibly expand the existing code to make sure it’s easy to use and works well.